VanshC2000/anomaly-detection-deep-learning/README.md

 - ResNet 50: This is a model widely used in various computer vision applications, including object detection, image classification, and more, due to its ability to learn rich and complex feature representations.

 ## Results
-To identify anomalies in a dataset of finished product images, develop a convolutional neural network based on VGG16 yielded the best results.
+To identify anomalies in a dataset of finished product images, developing a convolutional neural network based on VGG16 yielded the best results.
 Following were the results from the test data:
 - Loss: 0.506
 - Accuracy: 0.816
 - Recall: 1.000